Chickasaw: History

 The origin of the Chickasaw is uncertain; 20th-century scholars, such as the archaeologist Patricia Galloway, theorize that the Chickasaw and Choctaw split into distinct peoples in the 17th century from the remains of Plaquemine culture and other groups whose ancestors had lived in the lower Mississippi Valley for thousands of years.
 When Europeans first encountered them, the Chickasaw were living in villages in what is now northeastern Mississippi.

 The Chickasaw are believed to have migrated into Mississippi from the west, as their oral history attests.
 They and the Choctaw were once one people and migrated from west of the Mississippi River into present-day Mississippi in prehistoric times; the Chickasaw and Choctaw split along the way.
 The Mississippian Ideological Interaction Sphere spanned the Eastern Woodlands.
 The Mississippian cultures emerged from previous moundbuilding societies by 880 CE.
 They built complex, dense villages supporting a stratified society, with centers throughout the Mississippi and Ohio River Valleys and their tributaries.

 In the 15th century, proto-Chickasaw people left the Tombigbee Valley after the collapse of the Moundville chiefdom.
+Chickasaw culture believe that the foundation of Chickasaw from proto-Chickasaw peoples was determined by the Mississippi River.
+The Mississippi River is referred to as Sakti Lhafa’ Okhina in Chikashanompa', which means “scored bluff waterway", known today as the Chickasaw Bluffs.
+Settling upon the river provided the people with a symbolic sense of new beginngings, washing away the past of the proto-Chickasaw and entering into a new modern age of the Chickasaw.
+The migration marked their split from other Native American communities like the Choctaws.
 They settled into the upper Yazoo and Pearl River valleys in present-day Mississippi.
 Historian Arrell Gibson and anthropologist John R. Swanton believed the Chickasaw Old Fields were in Madison County, Alabama.

+The Choctaws relayed to Bernard Romans their creation myth, saying that they came "out of a hole in the ground, which they shew between their nation and the Chickasaws."
 Another version of the Chickasaw creation story is that they arose at Nanih Waiya, a great earthwork mound built about 300 CE by Woodland peoples.
-It is also sacred to the Choctaw, who have a similar story about it.
+It is also sacred to the Choctaw, who share a similar story.
 The mound was built about 1400 years before the coalescence of each of these peoples as ethnic groups.